 Push Members Down

-When you add a new parameter to a method, ReSharper helps you update the signature and all usages of the method either with a quick-fix or with the Change Signature refactoring.
-However, starting with ReSharper 8, this help has become even more intelligent thanks to the Pull Parameter feature, which analyses the call chain that the method is a part of, and allows you to 'pull' the new parameter anywhere within this chain.
+When you add a new parameter to a method — either with a quick-fix or with the Change Signature refactoring — not only does ReSharper update the signature and all usages of the method, but also analyses the call chain that the method is a part of, and allows you to 'pull' the new parameter anywhere within this chain.

 The Rename refactoring allows you to rename any symbol, including: namespaces, types, methods, parameters, local variables, properties, fields, and events.
 It automatically finds and corrects all references to the symbol.
 The Rename refactoring can be invoked directly from the editor and sometimes from other views (Class View, Object Browser).